llm-d-incubation/inferno-autoscaler/README.md

 Reconciler:

-The controller is implemented using the controller-runtime framework, which reconciles the namespace-scoped Optimizer objects created by the platform administrator, one per model.Due to runtime variability in model behavior (e.g., differences in prompt lengths, output sizes, or server-level contention), we treat model analysis as a continuously reconciled step during every autoscaler loop.
+The controller is implemented using the controller-runtime framework, which reconciles the namespace-scoped VariantAutoscaling objects created by the platform administrator, one per model.Due to runtime variability in model behavior (e.g., differences in prompt lengths, output sizes, or server-level contention), we treat model analysis as a continuously reconciled step during every autoscaler loop.

 Collector(s):
 The collectors that gather cluster data about the cluster state and the state of vllm servers running inside the controller.